ybzhaoINxjtu/xv6-chinese-guide/README.md

 # xv6-chinese-guide
-Based on peking university version, add more content
+Based on peking university version, add more contents according to Rev8